-Back in 2013, I wrote a note about coming out, themed around National Coming Out Day, and remains only one of a handful of articles I've written about LGBT 'stuff'.
-And every year, I remind myself about why coming out still matters and how I can't wait for it to truly be a choice of how, when and whether you do.
-But over the last few weeks I’ve been reminded more than ever about why coming out is still really difficult.
-And I don’t just mean for the first time, or the ‘big’ coming out to your family, but the coming out in the street, or at work, or at the gym, every day.
+Three years ago I wrote about coming out - themed around National Coming Out Day.
+It remains one of only a handful of things I've ever written about LGBT 'stuff'.
+But every year around this time I try to remind myself about why coming out still matters and how I can't wait for it to truly be a choice for everyone.
+This year in particular I’ve been reminded more than ever about why coming out is still just really difficult.
+And I don’t mean coming out like the ‘big’ coming out - but the coming out we do everyday, at work or the gym and in the street.

-This year, I've changed jobs, got a boyfriend again, gone back to the gym for the first time in ages and generally not spent every living hour in my own room.
-But each of these decisions and circumstances have been made so much more difficult by being gay.
-Now, this isn't a sob story and the trolls on Twitter will tell you to get a life, for sure.
-Or to man up, let it go and see there are people worse than you in countries where it's not okay to be gay.
-As well as the other comments about how much progress Britain has made and nobody gives a shit.
+This year I've changed jobs, got a boyfriend again, gone back to the gym for the first time in ages and generally not spent every living hour in my own room or at work.
+But each of these circumstances has been made so much more difficult by being gay.
+Now, this isn't a sob story - and the trolls on Twitter will tell me to get a life, for sure.
+Or to man up, let it go and see there are people worse than me, facing much more extreme forms of prejudice in the UK or other countries around the world where it's not okay to be gay.
+Britain is a beacon of progress and nobody gives a shit.

-But in reality, when it was World Mental Health Day yesterday, followed by Coming Out Day today – talking about how much more we have to do, doesn't mean erasing the progress we've made.
-Because so many times this year I’ve wanted to just go home and cry and not go outside again.
-(I say wanted to, and I mean either and both because I couldn’t go home or because of my ridiculous ability as an adult human not to be able to cry).
+But in reality, when it was World Mental Health Day yesterday, followed by Coming Out Day today – talking about how much more we have to do doesn't mean erasing the progress we've made.
+Because so many times this year I’ve just wanted to go home, batten down the hatches and not go outside again.

-Our LGBT community can sometimes feel pretty lonely – particularly in London.
-But I know there’s a few other gays around where I live, because I see them holding hands and I wonder – do they have the same apprehension just walking out the door that I have every day?
+Being gay can sometimes feel pretty lonely.
+But I know there’s a few other gays around where I live, because I see them holding hands and I wonder – do they have the same apprehension just walking out of the door that I have nearly every day?
 Do they get worried about what bars they go to?
 Is this what people normally think about when they walk down the street?

-For us gays – yeap, we can get married, have children and we can legally walk down the street hand in hand, arm in arm - but are we ‘liberated’?
-No.
+For us gays – yep, we can get married, adopt children and legally walk down the street hand in hand, arm in arm - but are we ‘liberated’?

 Those Bratavio guys on #XFactor, are ‘disgusting’.

-If you just happen to dress a ‘bit too gay’ or risque then, oh no, you’re not allowed.
+If you just happen to dress a ‘bit too gay’, oh no, you’re not allowed.

-Hell, if you’re trans you have it 1000 times worse.
+Hell, if you’re trans you have it a thousand times worse.

-If you’re wearing a headscarf or Burka I can imagine you get the same side-eye and stares – the same shouts and comments.
+If you’re a woman or wearing a headscarf you must get that same dreaded side-eye and the stare that goes on a bit too long – the same shouts and comments.

 The Jew this year who fears wearing a Kippah to a Labour Party meeting might mean getting screamed at about Israel, or worse, shot in a foreign capital.